microsoft/vscode-docs/docs/python/environments.md

 ### Virtual environments

-To use a Python interpreter that's installed in a virtual environment:
+To use a Python interpreter that's installed in a virtual environment, use the `python.venvPath` to point to the folder containing the virtual environment.

+Alternately, you can point `python.pythonPath` directly to the interpreter in the virtual environment:

 1. Edit the `python.pythonPath` setting to point to the virtual environment.
 For example: